joernio/joern/docs/content/shell/_index.md

 ./joern --script scripts/list-funcs.scala
 ```

-executes the `list-funcs.scala` script included with Joern, which loads the CPG at `cpg.bin.zip`, and writes out all function names.
+executes the `list-funcs.scala` script included with Joern, which loads the CPG at `cpg.bin`, and writes out all function names.

 You can also pass arguments to scripts.
 For example, the following script accepts the filename of a CPG (`cpgFile`) and a filename of a result file (`outFile`):